librenms/librenms/doc/Alerting/Macros.md

 ### Ports now down (Boolean)

-Entity: `ports.ifOperStatus != ports.ifOperStatus_prev && ports.ifOperStatus_prev = "up" AND ports.ifAdminStatus = "up"`
+Entity: `ports.ifOperStatus != ports.ifOperStatus_prev AND ports.ifOperStatus_prev = "up" AND ports.ifAdminStatus = "up"`

 Description: Ports that were previously up and have now gone down.